- What are cross-border payments?

 - Modernization and trends in cross-border payments

 Cross-border payments are financial transactions where the payer and recipient are located in different countries, requiring funds to move across currencies, banking systems, and regulatory frameworks.
-These international payments are projected to grow about 5% annually through 2027, according to JPMorgan’s cross-border payments outlook, as businesses expand global supply chains, payroll, investment activity, and digital services.
+These international payments are, according to JPMorgan, projected to grow about 5% annually through 2027 as businesses expand global supply chains, payroll, investment activity, and digital services.

-For companies operating across borders, payment speed, cost, and transparency directly affect cash flow, supplier relationships, and margins.
+If you operate across borders, payment speed, cost, and transparency directly affect your cash flow, supplier relationships, and margins.

 What are cross-border payments?